 Developed by musician Emmett Chapman in the early 70s, The Chapman Stick used by Griesgraber combines six guitar strings tuned in fourths with six bass strings tuned in fifths.
 Notes are “tapped” rather than strummed allowing the player to create separate parts in each hand with a variety of guitar and bass-like sounds.
 Taking things even further, Tom adds a third synthesizer output on the guitar side and incorporates live looping and synth pedals into his performances.

 Today Griesgraber is one of the world’s most respected and active performers on The Stick.
-He has toured as an opening act and guest for more than eighty US shows with the California Guitar Trio, toured the US and Europe with drummer Jerry Marotta as the duo Marotta/Griesgraber and opened numerous shows for artists like The Tony Levin Band, The League of Crafty Guitarists, The Dixie Dregs, Steve Hackett, Adrian Belew, Al Dimeola, Stanley Jordan, Bill Bruford’s Earthworks, Larry Carlton and Steve Lukather, Muriel Anderson, Tower of Power, Asia, Michael Manring, Tim Reynolds, Jazz Mandolin Project and The Bad Plus.
+He tours regularly as a member of the California Guitar Trio and as a soloist.
+Past performances have also included touring the US and Europe with drummer Jerry Marotta as the duo Marotta/Griesgraber and opening numerous shows for artists like The Tony Levin Band, The League of Crafty Guitarists, The Dixie Dregs, Steve Hackett, Adrian Belew, Al Dimeola, Stanley Jordan, Bill Bruford’s Earthworks, Larry Carlton and Steve Lukather, Muriel Anderson, Tower of Power, Asia, Michael Manring, Tim Reynolds, Jazz Mandolin Project and The Bad Plus.
 At the request of Recording Academy (Grammy’s) president Neil Portnow, he has also performed for the Academy’s Board of Trustees as well as the Academy’s Holiday Party and the 2004 Grammy Awards Show Post Party.
 In addition to his solo performances, Tom also performs regularly with his group Agent 22 and as a duo with Bert Lams of the California Guitar Trio.

-To date, Griesgraber has released seven recordings; two solo albums, two with his group Agent 22, two with guitarist Bert Lams and one as a collaboration with drummer Jerry Marotta.
+To date, Griesgraber has released over ten albums as a soloist and with The California Guitar Trio, Agent 22, Bert Lams, Rymo and Marotta/Griesgraber.
 All of them reflect both his live shows and his eclectic tastes in music, with pieces ranging in style from progressive or “art” rock to jazz, acoustic music and ambient electronic.
-“Sketchbook,” his most recent solo release is perhaps the most diverse of all and features stunning contributions from musicians Pat Mastelotto (King Crimson), Bert Lams (California Guitar Trio), Peter Sprague (Chick Corea) and Ryan Moran (Agent 22, Slightly Stoopid).
+“Sketchbook,” his most recent solo release is perhaps the most diverse of all and features stunning contributions from musicians Pat Mastelotto (King Crimson), Bert Lams (California Guitar Trio), Peter Sprague (Chick Corea) and Rymo (Ryan Moran of Agent 22 and Slightly Stoopid).

-Tom gleefully uses and endorses Chapman Sticks by Stick Enterprises, effects from Eventide, Mogami cables, microphones by Sennheiser and Neumann, preamps by True Systems, strings by D'Addario, tuners by Peterson, Acoustic treatments from Auralex Acoustics and guitars and basses from Music Man.
+Tom uses and endorses Chapman Sticks by Stick Enterprises, effects from Eventide, Mogami cables, microphones by Sennheiser and Neumann, preamps by True Systems, strings by D'Addario, tuners by Peterson, Power Conditioning from Furman Power, Acoustic treatments from Auralex Acoustics and guitars and basses from Music Man.

 Recordings available through ThosSounds.
 Published by ThosSounds Music (BMI).
 Member of the National Academy of Recording Arts and Sciences.